-Deborah Cullen-Morales is a program officer in the Arts and Cultural Heritage program, with responsibility for work in the visual arts sector including conservation/preservation, museums, contemporary arts centers, and other cultural and higher education institutions.
+Deborah Cullen-Morales is a program officer in the Arts and Culture program, with responsibility for work in the visual arts sector including conservation/preservation, museums, contemporary arts centers, and other cultural and higher education institutions.
 Before joining the Foundation, she served as executive director of The Bronx Museum of the Arts; director and chief curator of The Wallach Art Gallery at Columbia University; director of curatorial programs at El Museo del Barrio; and curator of the print collection at Robert Blackburn's Printmaking Workshop.

 Ms. Cullen-Morales focuses on Latinx, Caribbean, and African American modern and contemporary art.
 She received her PhD from CUNY Graduate Center for her 2002 dissertation, Robert Blackburn, American Printmaker.
 She is an executor for the Trust for Robert Blackburn, working in collaboration with The Elizabeth Foundation for the Art's Robert Blackburn Printmaking Workshop.
 She has also overseen two international print exhibitions: The Hive: The Third Poligraphic Trienal of San Juan (Puerto Rico, 2012) and Interruption: The 30th Biennial of Graphic Arts (Ljubljana, Slovenia, 2013).